dashtaki/virta-charging-stations/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Call API to get all charging stations and browse to see the detail about each station.

-_Note: Currently just get the stations data from a json file locally._

 # Update - According to second part of the assignment

 ###Typescript
 I have switched to Typescript and as you can see in `/src` and `/cypress` directories.
 Prettier rules updated regarding the Typescript.